The Word Problem for One-relation Monoids: A Survey: Early results ( 1914 -- 1960 )

 \begin{example} Let $M_1 = \pres{Mon}{a,b,c}{ab = ba^2, ac = c^2b}$.
 Then the left and right graphs of $M_1$ are given below.

 Hence $M_1$ is both left and right cycle-free.
-In particular (see below), $M_1$ is cancellative and embeds in the cycle-free group $\pres{Gp}{a, b, c}{a^2b = ba^2, ac=c^2b}$.
+In particular (see Theorem~\ref{Thm: M cycle-free embeds in group} below), $M_1$ is cancellative and embeds in the cycle-free group $G_1 = \pres{Gp}{a, b, c}{ab = ba^2, ac=c^2b}$.
 By a simple Tietze transformation, this latter group is a one-relator group isomorphic with an HNN-extension of a free group of rank three, and the word problem is hence straightforward to solve using the Britton-Novikov lemma and the Nielsen procedure for decidability of the membership problem for subgroups of free groups; alternatively, one can use Magnus' breakdown procedure (cf. e.g. \cite{McCool1973}).
-In either case, we conclude that $M_1$ has decidable word problem. \end{example}
+In either case, having solved the word problem in $G_1$ we hence conclude that $M_1$ has decidable word problem, as $M_1 \leq G_1$. \end{example}

 \begin{example} Let $M_2 = \pres{Mon}{a,b,c}{b^2ca = bca b, a^2b = ba^2 c, ac^2 = cb^2a}$.
 Then the left and right graphs of $M_2$ are given below.